-- (1) The mystarkstate portal gives students, faculty, staff, and other constituents personalized access to information and services.
+- (B) Public Website - (1) The College's public website (www.starkstate.edu) presents information relevant to the general public, prospective students, and other interested parties. - (2) The College's Marketing and Communications Department is responsible for the public website content. - (C) mySSC Portal Site - The mySSC portal gives students, faculty, staff, and other constituents personalized access to information and services.
 It is the main mode of digital communication and information delivery at the College. - (2) The portal content administrator will periodically review and monitor the content of announcements, channels, and groups, and may remove information in violation of policy. - (3) Faculty, staff, and students are responsible for reading the information contained in these channels and following the instructions they contain.
-The announcements section is used for the distribution of important, and sometimes critical, often timesensitive information when a record of the receipt of the message is not needed. - (4) Only authorized individuals (Marketing and Communications Department) may post announcements.

-(D) College Email

-(1) The College provides email systems for the use of faculty, staff, and students of the College in their College-related activities.
+The announcements section is used for the distribution of important, and sometimes critical, often time-sensitive information when a record of the receipt of the message is not needed. - (4) Only authorized individuals (Marketing and Communications Department) may post announcements. - (D) College Email - (1) The College provides email systems for the use of faculty, staff, and students of the College in their College-related activities.
 Any messages transmitted via the College-provided email systems are subject to all requirements and regulations regarding privacy of